thromel/thromel/README.md

 ### 🌟 About Me ###

-Hey there! 👋 I'm Tanzim, a senior Computer Science undergrad who loves exploring the ever-evolving tech universe.
-As a passionate learner, I'm always eager to dive into new projects and discover innovative solutions.
-Currently, I'm gearing up to embark on an exciting journey as a Software Engineer! 🚀
+Hey there! 👋 I'm Tanzim, recently graduated from Department of CSE, BUET.
+I'm currently working as a Software Development Engineer at IQVIA.
+I'm currently focusing on developing myself as a Backend Developer.
+I'm currenly learning C#, .NET, Entity Framework intensively. 🚀

 ### 🎯 Interests ###
 - 🧩 Algorithms & Problem Solving